 The general trend shows that SME contribution to the national economy has been increasing since 2005.
 In 2005, Malaysian SMEs contributed to 29% of GDP and 57% of employment.
 In 2009 the numbers grew to 32% of GDP and 59% of employment.
 By 2013, Malaysian SMEs was still on the move by contributing 33% of GDP and 58% of national employment.
 National SME growth is aligned with the 2012-2020 SME Masterplan created by the government, which aims for Malaysian SMEs to contribute 41% of national GDP and 23% of exports by 2020.

 Malaysian SMEs are also spreading throughout the country.
 However, 60% of Malaysian SMEs are concentrated in five regions: Selangor (20%), Kuala Lumpur (13%), Johor (11%), Perak (9%) and Sarawak (7%).
 All the same, the numbers indicate that SME businesses are growing in Malaysia.

-Bank financing is still the main source of funds for Malaysian SMEs.
+Bank financing is still the primary source of funds for Malaysian SMEs.
 About 52% of Malaysian SMEs depend on bank financing for their working capital needs.
 However, it’s not always easy for SMEs to get approval for bank financing, especially for products that require collateral.
-The dawn of Malaysian FinTech and P2P financing platforms may help more local SMEs attain working capital.
+The dawn of Malaysian FinTech and debt investment financing platforms may help more local SMEs attain working capital.

-In fact, P2P financing products are suitable for SMEs as they often require no collateral.
-With P2P financing, a prospective SME can apply for financing online – thereby application can be done anytime, anywhere so long as there is access to Internet.
+In fact, debt investment financing products are suitable for SMEs as they often require no collateral.
+With this type of financing, a prospective SME can apply for financing online – thereby application can be done anytime, anywhere so long as there is access to the Internet.
 The application process is less time-consuming and more streamlined, with quicker disbursement time.

 To conclude, Malaysian SMEs are growing bigger and better annually.
 However, to grow well, they need more sources of financing to manage working capital and cash flow.